top of page

 COMFORT NOTES

+2 days over 8,000 feet.
 Local roads can be rough and wet.
 Travelers must be flexible and prepared for day-to-day changes.
 Some areas are very primitive.

 Papua New Guinea is like no other place on Earth - culturally rich and geographically remote, with some of the most stunning scenery anywhere.

 From the rugged mountains to the coastal islands, this journey is an adventure of a lifetime.
-We meet and learn about some of the tribal people of this land including the Asaro Mudmen, the Wahgi, the Simbu, and the Kaguel.
+We meet and learn about some of the tribal people of this land including the Asaro Mudmen, the Wahgi, the Simbu, the Kaguel, the Melpa and the fascinating Trobriand Islanders.
 Our adventure includes many village visits so that we can really meet the people and experience their way of life.
-We watch the fire dance and enjoy snorkelling with the dolphins at Rabaul on New Britain Island.
+We explore the Sepik River by wooden canoe and the remote town of Rabaul.
+Throughout our journey, we encounter amazing birdlife, lush flora, stunning scenery and some of the most fascinating tribal people on Earth.

-PNG Detailed Itinerary
+PNG Mt Hagen Detailed Itinerary

 Detailed Itinerary